department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

 <li class="process-step list-six">

-If you're a Servicemember who hasn't yet received a service-connected disability rating, you don't need to wait for a rating.
+**If you're a Servicemember who hasn't yet received a service-connected disability rating**, you don't need to wait for a rating.
 Instead, please fill out VA Form 28-0588 (VA Vocational Rehabilitation - Getting Ahead After You Get Out).
 [Download Form 28-0588](http://www.vba.va.gov/pubs/forms/VBA-28-0588-ARE.pdf).

 You may be eligible for VR&amp;E services if you’re:
 - Going through the Physical Evaluation Board process or expecting an other-than-dishonorable discharge, **and**